tldr-pages/tldr/pages/linux/rtcwake.md

 # rtcwake

-> Enter a system sleep state until specified wakeup time relative to your bios clock.
+> Enter a system sleep state until specified wakeup time relative to your BIOS clock.

 - Show whether an alarm is set or not: